xen-troops/meta-xt-prod-devel-rcar-gen5-vdk/README.md

 This option is in active development and has very limited functionality.

-In order to build DomA you need to install Google's `repo` tool.
+If you build DomA without the Docker container, you need to install Google's `repo` tool.
 Please follow the instruction to install `repo` https://source.android.com/docs/setup/start/requirements#repo